bogeeee/restfuncs/readme.md

 Tired of handcrafting every server API method + fetch / ajax request + (forgotten) error handling over and over?
 How about this:

+**NOTE: This is the 1.0 branch and will be released as a NPM package soon.
+Please see the [documentation in NPM](https://www.npmjs.com/package/restfuncs) for the current 0.9x release.**

 ## Usage